Kenneth C. Martis

-Kenneth C. Martis is an American political geographer notable for his mapping and documentation of the electoral history of the United States.
+Kenneth Charles Martis (born December 1945) is an American political geographer notable for his mapping and documentation of the electoral history of the United States.
 He is a Professor Emeritus in the Department of Geology and Geography at West Virginia University.

 Early life and education

 Martis was born in Toledo, Ohio in December 1945.
 His four grandparents and father were immigrants from the Slovakia region of Austria-Hungary.
 Martis obtained a B.Ed. degree from The University of Toledo in 1968 and a M.A. in geography from San Diego State College (later San Diego State University) in 1970.
 He then served two years as a United States Army Military Police Officer assigned to the 5th Special Forces Group, Fort Bragg, North Carolina, serving as Assistant Provost Marshal, John F. Kennedy Center for Military Assistance.
 After military service he entered the doctoral program in the Department of Geography at The University of Michigan.
 In 1975 he joined the faculty of West Virginia University and the next year received his Ph.D. in geography from the University of Michigan, studying under political geographer George Kish.